10 Jaw-Dropping Places to See Near Kanab, Utah

 3. The Wave

-The Wave is a once-in-a-lifetime destination… being equal parts hard to secure a permit to visit and incredible to photograph in person.
+The Wave is a once-in-a-lifetime hike on the border of Utah and Arizona, equal parts hard to secure a permit to visit and JAW-DROPPING to photograph in person!

-Although the application for getting a permit has changed (from an in-person daily lottery to a mobile-based geofence lottery), it’s still one of the most difficult permits to get in the US.
+Although the application for getting a permit has changed from an in-person daily lottery to a mobile-based geofence lottery, it’s still one of the most difficult permits to get for a hike in the US.

-Can’t get a permit to the Wave in Coyote Buttes North?
-Consider hiking Coyote Buttes South, Wire Pass Trail, Buckskin Gulch Slot Canyon, or The Great Chamber instead.
+If you can’t get a permit to hike The Wave in Coyote Buttes North, consider hiking Coyote Buttes South, Wire Pass Trail, Buckskin Gulch Slot Canyon, or The Great Chamber instead.
+There are so many incredible places to explore nearby!

 The Wave

-About 1 hour and 10 minutes from Kanab, Utah, is Page, Arizona, another town great for adventure galore.
-Three of the most jaw-dropping places to see from here include Antelope Canyon, Horseshoe Bend, and Lake Powell.
+About 1 hour and 10 minutes from Kanab, UT, is Page, AZ, another small town great for adventure.
+Three of the most jaw-dropping places to see in Page include Antelope Canyon, Horseshoe Bend, and Lake Powell.

-Note: You must book a guided tour to visit Upper or Lower Antelope Canyon.
+Heads Up: You must book a guided tour to visit Upper or Lower Antelope Canyon.
 Your tour guide will lead you safely through the canyon, show you the best photo ops, and remind you to put your iPhone camera settings on “vivid warm” mode for the most beautiful pictures!
-No video is allowed, so be sure to have your phone on “live mode” as well, so you can create boomerangs that show a snippet of what it’s like walking through these incredible slot canyons.
+No video is allowed, so be sure to have your phone on “live mode” to create boomerangs that show a snippet of what it’s like walking through these incredible slot canyons.

 Horseshoe Bend